Two days in Las Vegas – a weekend itinerary

 Mob Museum

-Hop on and continue your ride until the last stop where you can switch routes and hop on the Downtown Route.
-Pay attention to the layout of the Strip as you ride along the first route, you'll be exploring the sights you'll see along the Strip the next day!
+Hop on and continue your ride to the last stop where you can switch routes and join the Downtown route.
+Pay attention to the layout of the Strip as you ride along the first section, you'll be exploring some of the sights you've spotted along this eye-popping boulevard tomorrow!

-Once you're on the Downtown Route, The Mob Museum stop drops you off right at the main entrance.
-Head inside for an interactive and entertaining account of true stories from a very critical part of Las Vegas' past: the Mob that built the city.
+Once you're on the Downtown route, The Mob Museum stop drops you off right at the main entrance.
+Head inside for an interactive and entertaining account of Sin Citys's origin story: the Mob that built the city.

-You'll learn about the notorious battle between the Mob and the law enforcement that sought to stop their activities.
+You'll learn about the notorious battle between the Mob and the law enforcement that sought to put a stop to their activities.
 Hear both sides of the story brought to life with multi-sensory, immersive exhibits and exclusive insights from some of the key players.
+Oh, and there's a secret speakeasy serving up Prohibition-era cocktails here too.
+Bottoms up!

-Walk over to Fremont Street, a five-block entertainment destination in historic Downtown Las Vegas lined with shops, famous hotels and casinos, activities, and more.
-Join on to a Fremont Street Walking Tour and learn the storied background to this cool corner of the city.
-Look up to see the Fremont Street Experience's Viva Vision, the world's largest video screen featuring free light shows and more.
+Stroll over to Fremont Street, a five-block entertainment destination in historic Downtown Las Vegas that's lined with shops, famous hotels, old-school casinos and more.
+Join the Fremont Street walking tour to discover the storied background to this cool corner of the city.
+Look up to the ceiling to experience the Fremont Street Experience's Viva Vision, the world's largest video screen featuring free light shows and more.

-If you're looking to eat dinner while you're here, downtown Las Vegas, particularly Fremont East, has become a bit of a foodie destination in the past few years, so there are tons of options for any appetite.
+If you're looking to eat dinner while you're here, downtown Las Vegas, particularly Fremont East, has become a bit of a foodie destination in the past few years, so there are plenty of options for just about any appetite.

 The Stratosphere Observation Deck

-Head up the iconic Stratosphere Observation Deck – the tallest freestanding observation deck in the United States – for 360-degree views of the Las Vegas Strip, the Valley, and beyond.
-You'll have access to both indoor and outdoor decks and can identify landmarks with the Stratosphere's helpful viewfinders.
+Head up the iconic Tower at the STRAT – the tallest freestanding observation deck in the United States – for 360-degree views of the Las Vegas Strip, the Valley and beyond – be sure to wave to the passing helicopters!
+You'll have access to both indoor and outdoor decks and the Stratosphere's viewfinders will help you identify landmarks across the city and beyond.

 Madame Tussauds Las Vegas

-Pose with Lady GaGa for the paparazzi, relive a crazy Vegas night with Bradley Cooper, sing on stage for Simon Cowell, and fight crime alongside Nick Fury.
-Touching and interacting with the wax statues is highly encouraged, plus there are props that visitors can use for unforgettable (and highly believable) photos.
+You can also relive a crazy Vegas night with Bradley Cooper, sing on stage for Simon Cowell, and fight crime alongside Nick Fury.
+Touching and interacting with the wax statues is encouraged, plus there are props that visitors can use for unforgettable (and really rather believable) photos.

 High Roller Observation Wheel at The LINQ